grvsrm/grvsrm-hugo/content/post/Beach Volleyball/index.md

 ---
 title: "A XGBoost Classification Model on Beach Volleyball in R"
-subtitle: "An example of XGBoost Classification using Random Forest and Tidymodels in R"
+subtitle: "An example of Classification using XGBoost and Tidymodels in R"
-summary: "An example of XGBoost Classification using Random Forest and Tidymodels in R"
+summary: "An example of Classification using XGBoost and Tidymodels in R"
 tags: [rstats,tidymodels,xgboost, classification]
 lastmod: false
 date: 02-07-2020